Kai-46/Voxel-Carving/README.md

 Straight forward implementation of a 3d reconstruction technique called voxel carving (or space carving).

-This is a modified of the Voxel-Carving algorithm for use with COLMAP output file.
+This is a modified of the Voxel-Carving algorithm for use with COLMAP output file (See [this page](https://colmap.github.io/format.html)).

 **Git-clone the repo**